 Svíčková na smetaně is a classic Czech dish consisting of beef sirloin in a creamy, peppery sauce served with cranberries, whipped cream, and – you’ve guessed it – steamed dumplings.
 It’s a well-liked dish in Slovakia, too, and available in many restaurants.

 If you somehow make it through your main dishes and still have room for more (I’m genuinely impressed), there are several desserts you can try that are unique to Slovakia. Šúľance s makom (poppy seed dumplings) is perhaps the most popular.

 Another dumpling-based dessert is slivkové knedle, filled with plums and dusted with sugar on top.

-If you really can’t stomach the idea of more dumplings, then štrúdľa (strudel) is a classic alternative.
-This sweet treat of apples baked in layers of puff pastry with sugar and cinnamon originating from the old Austrian empire is popular around the world, and a Slovakian national favourite.
+If you really can’t stomach any more dumplings, then štrúdľa (strudel) is a classic alternative.
+This sweet treat of apples baked in layers of puff pastry with sugar and cinnamon originating from the old Austrian empire is popular around the world, and a Slovak national favourite.